wp-staging/wp-staging/readme.txt

 == Description ==

-<strong>This cloning and staging plugin is brandnew, well tested but still beta and work in progress! <br>
+<strong>This cloning and staging plugin is well tested but still work in progress! <br>
 If you find a bug please open a ticket in the [support request](https://wordpress.org/support/plugin/wp-staging/ "support forum").
 Every issue will be fixed asap!
 </strong>
-<br /> <br />
-WP Staging is working very stable so i the stable 1.0 will be released very soon.
 <br /><br />
 <strong>Note: </strong> This plugin is not able to push back your changes to the live site at the moment!
 This is a feature i am already working on.
 <br /> <br />